 Governors Island New York is home to several not-for-profits

 Today, the Audubon Society makes itself home in one of the households, next to the Manhattan Children’s Museum and the Billion Oyster Project.
 The Admiral’s House, a large, almost plantation-style structure watches over the strip, complete with two (used to be working) cannons guarding access to the front porch.
 At the end of the housed lane lies the Episcopal Chapel of St. Cornelius The stone facade is original and traditional to the island and period, and it still holds mass on special occasions.

 A grand barracks, Liggett Hall dominates the central lawn, once the home of a regiment of soldiers.
 Now you’ll find food trucks and bars in its forecourt.
 Beyond is a field of hammocks, known as Hammock Grove.

-Fort Jay dominates the island.
+Fort Jay dominates Governors Island New York.
 This star-shaped defensive position was built in 1794 to watch over and restrict access to the East River.
 Earthen mounds and a moat are traversed by a draw bridge.
 Inside, protected by 10-inch cannons you’ll find four barracks that once served as a short-term station for famed warriors including Ulysses S. Grant and Robert E. Lee.
 The ghostly sound of a fife drifts from high on the fort walls.

 We park our bikes and venture around the back of the building, and find a Park Ranger practicing his fife, playing American military standards.
 The act of catching the ranger unaware and cheering loudly as he finished his song, we are sure we made his day, as he did ours.
 A perfect moment.
 Following his recommendations, we head toward Castle Williams.
 Built in 1807, the fortress was used as a jail during the war.
 Today you can walk through its ruins and enter cells that have been set up to show how they were once used.